-Wimmera Health Care Group is the major teaching health service provider for the Wimmera and Southern-Mallee region.
+Grampians Health Horsham is the major teaching health service provider for the Wimmera and Southern-Mallee region.
 It has excellent acute and sub-acute inpatient facilities and provides care across a vast range of health disciplines including; emergency, medical, surgical, midwifery, paediatrics, intensive care, operating theatre, day procedure unit, dialysis and day oncology unit over two campuses.
 The health service has 80 acute beds, 20 sub-acute beds, 132 bed nursing home and hostel across both campuses.

-The Graduate Nurse program comprises of two intakes each year (January and July) with a total of 16 graduates (eight in January, eight in July).
+The Graduate Nurse program comprises of three intakes each year (January, April and June) with a total of 25 - 29 graduates.
+Registered Nurse RN's and Dual Degree (Midwifery).

-Participants are employed on a 54 week contract, part time at 0.8 EFT.
+Graduate nurses are employed on a permanent contract, the first 54 weeks as a participant in the Graduate Nurse program.
+Employment for this is a minimum 0.8 EFT to 1.0 EFT.
 Two weeks annual leave is designated to each graduate in the middle of the program.
 In extenuating circumstances annual leave may be negotiated.
 The program consists of both a theoretical and practical component both of which have been developed in response to the specific learning needs of graduate nurses.

 - Provide an opportunity for the graduate nurse to consolidate and integrate nursing knowledge into practice.

 - Facilitate reflective practice developing a clinical judgement skill set.

 - Support the graduate nurse to progressively fulfil the contemporary role of a Registered Nurse, while maintaining the optimal work/life balance.